isaaclall/Public-Image-repository/README.md

 3) To upload an image from your computer

-- Send a post request to `http://localhost:5000/user`
+- Send a POST request to `http://localhost:5000/user`
 - Upload your image and name it in the request body
 ![image](https://user-images.githubusercontent.com/66037084/116791647-c9ee2100-aa89-11eb-9891-bc5507a372f7.png)
 - Include your jwt token in the request header with a key named 'Authorization' and the keyword 'Bearer' before the token